UW-SASWE/RAT/docs/Plugins/Forecasting.md

 - Gates Closed/Open - Simulation of the reservoir state by considering the dam gates to be either fully closed or fully open.

 - User defined storage change – Users can directly input the expected volume of storage change in the forecasting window to simulate the reservoir states.

+## Publication

+We used this forecasting plugin to perform a forensic study of devastating floods due to extreme precipitation that caused havoc in the entire state of Kerala, India in 2018.
+The forecasted data generated for the study can be accessed here - [RAT-Forecasting-Kerala-2018](forecasting-data.zip).
+It contains inflow forecast, inflow nowcast and release scenarios.